Like many other companies and institutions around the world, we are experiencing interference with some of our systems within the TNT network.

-- Standard Polymorph Screen – designed to find the most stable form of the API and to define the form for clinical development and GMP manufacture.
-The tendency to form polymorphs, solvates and hydrates in typical processing solvents and under typical process conditions (e.g. drying, milling and compaction) is thoroughly investigated.
+Polymorph screening is designed to find the most stable form of the API and to define the form for clinical development and GMP manufacture.
+During the screening, the tendency to form polymorphs, solvates, and hydrates in typical processing solvents and under typical process conditions (e.g., drying, milling and compaction) is thoroughly investigated.